 • Dimensions (H x W x D): 3.0" x 2.1" x 2.2" (75 x 71 x 53 mm)

-• Requires the use of commercial de-ionized water (or commercial distilled water) with a conductivity of < 2 μS/cm
+• Requires the use of commercial de-ionized water (or commercially distilled water) with a conductivity of < 2 μS/cm

 The growing significance of PEM electrolyzers mirrors the development of fuel cells.
 Electrolyzers generate the hydrogen required by fuel cells from de-ionized water (or distilled water) in an environmentally conscious manner.
 The electrical energy required for this purpose can be gained from renewable sources such as solar cells, wind farms, or hydroelectric plants.

 Water reacts in the electrolyzer under the influence of electrical energy according to the following formula: 2H2O = 2H2 + O2.
 This process takes place in the MEA (membrane electrode assembly).
 The MEA consists of a cathode, an anode, and a special polymer membrane (PEM) coated with catalysts which is permeable to protons but which presents a barrier to electrons.
-Your H-tec quattro electrolyzer functions on the PEM (proton exchange membrane) principle.
-The gases produced can be collected in storage tanks (such as H-TEC Storage 30 or H-TEC Storage 80).
+Your H-TEC Education Quattro electrolyzer functions on the PEM (proton exchange membrane) principle.
+The gases produced can be collected in storage tanks (such as H-TEC Education Storage 30 or H-TEC Education Storage 80).
 The energy stored in chemical form in the gases can be converted back to electrical energy in a fuel cell as and when required.